whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 **Note.** which of these approaches do you find easier to understand?
 The python version of my code is definitely longer, but neither seems especially simple.
 However, the `count_exons_per_transcript()` and `summarise_transcripts_per_gene()` functions are pretty similar.
-These are good candidates for a refactor.
+These are good candidates for a refactor so I think this code can be improved...

 ### A sqlite approach